 Integrative coursework requirement (1 credit)

-One credit from participation in an integrative seminar, URP 556/HBEHED 608 Integrative Seminar on Healthy Cities.
+One credit from participation in URP 556/HBEHED 608 Integrative Seminar on Healthy Cities.
 The integrative Healthy Cities seminar pulls public health, built environment, and public policy perspectives together into a single classroom.
 The seminar establishes an inclusive community among students and faculty.
 It provides a venue where the cohort of interdisciplinary students can explore crosscutting themes and share ideas among all certificate participants.

 With careful planning, many students already enrolled in rigorous graduate-level programs can complete the certificate training without requiring an additional semester of enrollment.
 To ensure all certificate curriculum requirements are met, students are expected to complete and review the Healthy Cities Certificate Requirements Checklist with Taubman College registrar Stacey Shimones in room 2150 of the Art + Architecture Building.